javarb/notes/sessions/2018/october/Session_15.md

 Write a new controller (or more than one if you want), that takes some data, does something interesting with it, and makes it accessible again from the API.
 Make sure you test your classes.

-__Notes from the implementation:__
+__Notes from the Homework's answer implementation:__
 - An example to send several parameters by GET request:
 `http://localhost:8080/api/arithmetic?operation=div&n1=2&n2=0`

-- In floating point calcules is recommended use a `delta` bigger than `0.0` because the precision of the floating point operations could vary per system.
+- For floating point calcules is recommended use a `delta` bigger than `0.0` because the precision of the floating point operations could vary per system.
 Java isn't portable in this unless we use the [`strictfp`][3] keyword, but this should limit the answer on systems with better floating point calcule capabilities.

 - I was using the class name `CalculatorService` but for this application that not have much sense, since this class don't handle any data model like is handle for example for users or books wich have state information such as `year`, `age` or even `author`.
 Mathematical operations in this example are not handling nothing of this, just returning a result.
 Thus, the service class was renamed from `CalculatorService` to `Calculator`.